MCasari-PMEL/Test/README.md

 # Build tool
-Attempting to use IAR pre-build to run batch file incrementing version number
+Attempting to use IAR pre-build to run batch file incrementing build number